The bastardizing impact of consumerism on yogic teaching has reached the size of a pandemic.

 The all-disabling self-transplantation of a yoga teacher from a breathing person to a digitally filtered and delivered social media entity has drowned most opportunities for yogic meditation, mystical experiences, and thoughtful conversations.

-The disembodiment brought about by teachers as a consequence of the electronically induced ecstasy of their so-called “online yoga” on unsuspecting practitioners has reached the proportions of a great flood.
+The disembodiment brought about by teachers, as a consequence of the electronically induced ecstasy of their so-called “online yoga”, on unsuspecting practitioners has reached the proportions of a great flood.

 In the later part of my soon-to-be 20-year-long yoga practice and teaching career, having taught more than 14,200 hours of big and small yoga classes, workshops, retreats, yoga teacher training and cont-ed programs, I’ve always regarded my own work with a critical eye—I will write more about that a little later.

-I paid attention to what other teachers were doing as I initially believed there would be much good to be found in their work (I intended to steal that for myself, as one obviously should).
+I paid attention to what other teachers were doing as I initially believed there would have been much good to be found in their work (I intended to steal that for myself, as one obviously should).
 Instead, what I found came to me as a surprise—I hope to write about that soon1.